JBally21/Stock_Analysis_Software-Public_Demo/README.md

 └── configuration/
 ```

-This structure is intentionally descriptive rather than a one-to-one copy of the private repository.

 ## How the Analysis Flow Works

-1. The user enters a ticker in the React frontend.
+1. The user enters a ticker and question in the React frontend.
 2. The frontend submits the request to FastAPI.
-3. The backend creates a background analysis job and immediately returns a job identifier.
+3. The backend creates a background job and returns a job ID.
-4. The frontend polls the job endpoint for completion.
+4. The frontend polls the job endpoint until completion/failure.
-5. The analysis service gathers relevant context and retrieves related information from the vector store.
+5. The agent retrieves related news from external sources along with information and analytics from the vector store.
-6. The local language-model pipeline produces a focused summary.
+6. The local LLM pipeline produces a specific stock summary.
 7. The completed result is returned to the frontend.
 8. The user can save the stock to their portfolio for later review.